jesuscc1993/unofficial-ngx-anilist-client/README.md

 ### Search
 Allows for paginated searching of anime series in a table format.

 Filters<sup>1</sup> can be used to refine the search.
-Single value filters are stored on the URL and retrieved when loading.
+They also are stored on the URL and retrieved when loading.

 <sup>1</sup> title, aired before, aired after, scored above, scored below, format type and genre